open3e/open3e/README.md

 * Write data points in raw and json data format
 * Experimental write support for service 77 (NOT implemented for listener mode yet)

-## What's new with version 0.5.8:
-* Added support for data points 2405-2408, 2643, 3335-3338
-* Improved support for sub-dids
-* Improved handling for undefined codecs

-## What's new with version 0.5.7:
-* Added support for data points 2413-2416 & 2452-2455

-## What's new with version 0.5.6:
-* Added support for data points of energy meters, DIDs 3228 to 3231

-## What's new with version 0.5.5:
-* Output on command line always uses json data format

-## What's new with version 0.5.x:
-* Reading and writing of subs and using plain text implemented:<br>
-`open3e -r 0x680.256.2` returns `{'ID': 31, 'Text': 'HPMUMASTER'}`<br>
-`open3e -r 0x680.BusIdentification.DeviceProperty` returns the same result,<br>
-`open3e -r Vical.BusIdentification.DeviceProperty` also the same if you named your 0x680 ECU to 'Vical' in devices.json.<br>
-Same way working with writing values.
-Text and numeric form can get mixed.
-Case not sensitive.
-Can be used with 'complete' datapoints as well.
-* Defaults `-c can0` and `-cnfg devices.json` implemented so no need to specify 'usually' (except you use different settings).
-If devices.json not found arg default will be ignored.
-* All data point codecs defined are checked for correct length values.
-If you get an assert error please check you customer specific data point definitions!
-* System information, specifically connected devices and their features, is now published when requesting it via the command `{"mode": "system"}`.

 # Installation
 There is a [Video Tutorial](https://youtu.be/u_fkwtIARug) (German languge) available from CRYDTEAM - thank you very much for it!
 Find the according web site [here](https://crydteam.de/2025/04/27/viessmann-vx3-in-homeassistant/).
 The final 1/3 is related to Home Assistant, but the first part shows the complete installation process of open3e and hardware very vividly.